YimengChankth/pyNJOY2GENDF/README.md

 # pyNJOY2GENDF
-A quick tool to quickly generate NJOY input files to GENDF
+A tool to quickly generate NJOY input files to GENDF

 ## Installation